 - Gently fold in the flour mix with a large spoon until just blended.
 Be careful not to over-mix.

-- Spoon into the cupcake cases (about two-thirds full) and push an unwrapped mini Creme Egg into the centre of each cake batter.
+- Spoon into the cupcake cases (about two-thirds full) and push one of the unwrapped, frozen mini Creme Eggs into the centre of each cake batter.

 - Using the back of a knife, gently push a little cake batter over the top to cover the egg.

-- Bake for about 20 minutes until the sponge springs back to the touch.
+- Bake for 15 to 20 minutes until the sponge springs back to the touch.

 - Remove from the oven and place on a wire rack to cool.